zajdel/zajdel.github.io/teaching.markdown

 laboratory curriculum to teach practical electronics to mechanics-in-training in Zambia's Northern Technical College (NORTEC).
 The course used best practices in problem-based learning to develop prototyping and circuit debugging skills to prepare trainees for entry in the growing excavation and transport industries.
-I also faciliated an on-site workshop with instructors on laboratory pedagogy and lecturing techniques for this material.
+I also facilitated an on-site workshop with instructors on laboratory pedagogy and lecturing techniques for this material.
 - [ZAMITA, Zambia: Public-Private Development Partnership](https://lkdfacility.org/zamita-zambia/)

 ## Experience